 Convert from GNA format to embedded format model file (

-Run Model Optimizer to convert a Kaldi nnet1 or nnet2 neural network to Inference Engine Intermediate Representation format:
+You can use the following model optimizer command to convert a Kaldi nnet1 or nnet2 neural model to OpenVINO™ toolkit Intermediate Representation format:

 mo --framework kaldi --input_model wsj_dnn5b.nnet --counts wsj_dnn5b.counts --remove_output_softmax --output_dir <OUTPUT_MODEL_DIR>